Opening-ETDs/opening-etds.github.io/_pages/about.md

 ---
 permalink: /
-title: "pening Books and the National Corpus of Graduate Research"
+title: "Opening Books and the National Corpus of Graduate Research"
 excerpt: "About me"
 author_profile: true
 redirect_from: